-A total of 33,561 people died in motor vehicle crashes in 2012.
-The proportion of crash deaths in rural areas reached an all-time low of 54 percent in 2012.
-Since 1999, there has been a general downward trend in the proportion of crash deaths in rural areas, with the proportion declining from 61 percent in 1999 to 54 percent in 2012.
+A total of 32,719 people died in motor vehicle crashes in 2013.
+Since 1999, there has been a general downward trend in the proportion of crash deaths in rural areas, with the proportion declining from 61 percent in 1999 to 54 percent in 2013.

-In 2012, almost three-quarters of pickup and large truck occupant deaths and about 6 in 10 car, minivan, and SUV occupant deaths occurred in rural areas, whereas the majority of pedestrian and bicyclist deaths occurred in urban areas.
-Motorcyclist deaths were about equally likely to occur in rural and urban areas.
+In 2013, about three-quarters of pickup and large truck occupant deaths and about 6 in 10 car, minivan, and SUV occupant deaths occurred in rural areas, whereas the majority of pedestrian and bicyclist deaths occurred in urban areas.
+Motorcyclists were about equally likely to die in rural and in urban areas.

-In 2012, 16 percent of motor vehicle crash deaths in rural areas occurred at intersections.
-By comparison, 32 percent occurred at intersections in urban areas.
+In 2013, 16 percent of crash deaths in rural areas occurred at intersections.
+By comparison, 31 percent occurred at intersections in urban areas.

 Speeding has been a factor in about one-third of crash deaths in both rural and urban areas since 2003.
 Speeding was defined to include crashes in which the driver was issued a traffic citation for speeding or in which driver-related factors coded indicated speed as a factor (driving too fast for conditions, racing or exceeding the posted speed limit).

-In 2012, on roads with speed limits of 55 mph or higher, speeding was a factor in the same proportions of crash deaths in rural and urban areas (28 percent).
+In 2013, on roads with speed limits of 55 mph or higher, speeding was a factor in about the same proportions of crash deaths in rural (27 percent) and urban areas (28 percent).
 On roads with lower speed limits, speeding was more likely to be a factor in rural crash deaths.

 Subscribe to news updates